 How Google Slides works

-Here we cover the basics of using Google Slides, from creating a brand new presentation all the way to setting up the slide master.
+Here we cover the basics of using Google Slides, from creating a brand-new presentation to setting up a slide theme.

 From Google Drive, click New at the top of the left-hand dashboard, then choose Google Slides > Blank presentation.
 There’s also an option to build your Slides deck from a template – we’ll cover that later.

-If you’re working from the Slides homepage, simply click the blank template with the plus sign beneath Start a new presentation in the top left of the main page.
+If you’re working from the Slides homepage, simply click the blank template with the plus sign which sits beneath the Start a new presentation header in the top left of the main page.

-Once open, you can rename your new Slides doc any time by clicking the Untitled Presentation box in the top left.
+Once open, you can rename your new Slides deck any time by clicking the Untitled Presentation box in the top left.
 So can your collaborators – we’ll introduce them properly later.

 Changes are saved automatically when working online.
 This is why there’s no Save button in Google Slides.
 We talk more about saving your work later on.